Photo by Luca Bravo on Unsplash

 As mentioned before, Vertica has always been known for blazing fast BI.
 In addition, Vertica not only supports the full end-to-end data science workflow, it makes it far easier and faster to get machine learning models from proof to production than any other platform.
 And it does it without requiring you to buy a bunch of other tools, or an extra expensive package.
 All Vertica data science functions are built to work in the database, powered by our engine.
 They’re built to scale, parallel, and incredibly fast.
 They all come together as part of the Vertica Unified Analytics Platform.
 And if you want to add your own, feel free to create an algorithm or function and put it into our UDx framework for near-infinite extensibility.

-Beyond that: On top of BI and machine learning, Vertica also supports a lot of other important advanced analytics capabilities like geospatial analytics, event pattern matching, time series analytics, text analytics, … Over 650 functions are built into every version of Vertica, including Vertica Community Edition, the free version, and Vertica Accelerator, the managed-for-you version.
+Beyond that: On top of BI and machine learning, Vertica also supports a lot of other important advanced analytics capabilities like geospatial analytics, event pattern matching, time series analytics, text analytics, … Over 650 functions are built into every version of Vertica, including Vertica Community Edition, the free version, and Vertica Accelerator, the SaaS version.

 Support for diverse data types ranging from unstructured to structured data: The lakehouse can be used to store, refine, analyze, and access data types needed for many new data applications, including images, video, audio, semi-structured data, and text.